What Is ISA 700?

 Forming the audit opinion and structuring the independent auditor’s report to stakeholders.

-Objective & Scope
+Objective & Scope of ISA 700

 The objective of ISA 700 is to establish standards and provide guidance on the form and content of the auditor’s report issued as a result of an audit of financial statements.
 The standard applies to all audits of a complete set of general-purpose financial statements, irrespective of whether they are prepared under IFRS, national GAAP, or another applicable framework.